jreisinger/docs/data/notes/sec/mod-security.md

 * ModSecurity - a WAF engine (library, module) for Apache, Nginx, IIS
 * Core Rule Set (CRS) - definitions of the malicious patterns (signatures)
-* False positive - a WAF blocking a valid request
+* False positive (FP) - a WAF blocking a valid request

 ## ModSecurity